mistyau/forum-backend/README.md

     When prompted, select Java for the platform and Coretto 11 for the platform branch.
 3. Change the server port.
 In the Eclipse IDE, or the file editor of your choice, navigate to `demo > src > main > resources > application.properties`.
 Uncomment the line `server.port=5000`.

-4. Build the project and create the jar file.
+4. Build the project and create the executable jar file.
 In the Eclipse IDE menu, select `Run > Run Configurations`.
 Then, select `Maven Build > demo` and create a new run configuration.
 Under `Goals` enter `clean install`.
 Check `Skip Tests`.
 Apply the settings and run the application.
 On success, you should see a new jar file at `demo > target > demo-0.0.1-SNAPSHOT.jar`.

 5. Add the jar file path to `.elasticbeanstalk/config.yml`.
 The `config.yml` file should have the following entry: